 - Before deploying the patch to all your systems, identify a small number of systems to deploy it to, then deploy the rest in stages.
 The rollout of critical security patches should occur more quickly while still testing while functionality updates can roll out at a slower pace.

 - Make sure your organization has a backout plan to allow for back out of the patch and return to previous operations in case the patch negatively impacts the network.

 - Document patches that you are deploying, the importance of them, and any issues you notice.

 - Stay up to date with patch releases.
 Account for the most common day of software releases.

 - Continuously monitor your systems to ensure that vulnerabilities are accounted for.

 How GRF Can Help

 The constant release of patches from software vendors can make it difficult to keep systems up to date.
 GRF can help you keep track of new patches as they are released and match them to your organization’s system.
-It is one component of our Cybersecurity Risk Assessment and Scorecard, a dashboard that continuously monitors internet-facing systems to identify any vulnerabilities.
+As part of our cybersecurity audits, GRF offers a Cybersecurity Risk Assessment and Scorecard, a dashboard that continuously monitors internet-facing systems to identify any vulnerabilities.

 For more information on GRF’s Cybersecurity Risk Assessment and Scorecard, or about our cybersecurity capabilities, reach out to our IT & Risk Supervisor Darren Hulem, CISA, Security +, or Risk Analyst Tom Brown, CAPM, through our contact us page.